SpringRoll/grunt-concat-json/README.md

 Type: `String`|`Array`

 The path to the source JSON files or collection of individual files.
-For instance: `"src/**/*.json"`, which will include all JSON files in the `src` folder.
+For instance: `"src/**/*.json"`, which will concatenate all JSON files in the `src` folder.

 ### dest

 Type: `String`

-The output, concatenated JSON file.
+The path to the output concatenated JSON file.

 ### cwd

 Type: `String`
+Default: `null`

-The base folder to source files from.
-This will exclude this folder and it's parents from nested layer in the output JSON file.
-For instance if the `src` property is `"src/**/*.json"`, then `cwd` might be set to `src` to not include `src` as the name of the root property.
+The root folder to source files from.
+This will exclude this folder and it's parents from nested layer representation in the output JSON file.
+If `cwd` is set, then the root folder does not need to be specified as part of the `src`.

 ## Task Options